I figure I need a holiday pretty badly. I’m feeling it physically, but more than anything I think I need a mental detox.

 I had to think about this.
 I’m not a stress carrier.
-I’ve endured some tough times and sometimes it can get to me, but mostly I manage to shrug it off.
-I’m very lucky to be of pretty phlegmatic disposition.
+I’ve endured some tough times, and sometimes it can get to me, but mostly I manage to shrug it off.
+I’m fortunate to be of pretty phlegmatic disposition.

-Fact is though I have a pretty stressful life.
-I remember a few years ago sitting down with a doctor and him asking me the same question and I shrugged my shoulders.
-He then gave me a stress test and found that when factoring in the life events I had to deal with then I was pretty much off the scale.
+Fact is, though I have a pretty stressful life.
+I remember a few years ago sitting down with a doctor and being asked the same question, and I shrugged my shoulders.
+He then gave me a stress test and found that when factoring in the life events I had to deal with, then I was pretty much off the scale (510-ish).

 Then there’s work, which is professionally frustrating, on top of everything else.
 I seem to be always fighting.
 There was the bitter struggle to get my salary properly reviewed, a struggle I lost.
 I get frustrated with the outmoded and professional practices.
 Then there’s the sense that I’m being excluded from some things, and not being told others.
 I had another example yesterday of how my plans have been subverted and re-branded by others.

 Then I’m looking at Christmas alone, which is my choice, but a result of basically being without family – and without the love, affection and support you take for granted.

 There’s probably another dozen things on top of that.
 So, am I stressed?
 Yeah, probably I am.

 I’m trying to do things to make it easier, but without success so far.
 Ultimately I need a break.

 I suspect many of my physical ailments are the result of mental exhaustion and stress.
 I haven’t had a decent break – as in time off – since I was unemployed; and I haven’t been on holiday for years.
 I haven’t even been away anywhere.
 Thinking on it, I’ve been driving myself hard even on my weekends.
 For the last two years, I’ve been so intent on getting my book written that whenever I have the time I spend it on that.